 ['Accident Investigation - OSHA']

-Investigation notes should focus on the who, what, when, where, how, and why facts of the accident.
+Investigation notes should focus on the who, what, when, where, how, and why facts of the incident.
 Some example questions to ask during an investigation that could be used in the investigation report include:

 Who:

-- Was involved in the accident?
+- Was involved in the incident?

 - Was injured?

-- Witnessed the accident?
+- Witnessed the incident?

-- Reported the accident?
+- Reported the incident?

 - Notified emergency medical services personnel?